Getting your child to sleep like a baby is not rocket science. It can be as simple as looking at how you treat your own sleep as adults.

 We need to help them sleep like a baby by controlling the timing and length of their naps so that they can build enough sleep pressure for bedtime.

-Some babies love to sleep a lot during the day and are up all night because they aren’t tired anymore for the nights sleep.
+Some babies love to sleep a lot during the day and are up all night because they aren’t tired anymore from the night’s sleep.

 Helping our babies adjust their nap schedule would set them up for a good night’s sleep as well to allow them to truly sleep like a baby.